18F/ux-guide/_pages/research/bias.md

 - Invite the team to observe research in action, and hold [post-interview debriefs [18F methods]](https://methods.18f.gov/interview-debrief/)
 - Consider different perspectives that challenge your beliefs
 - Use a variety of research methods when collecting data to triangulate your findings
 - Collaboratively analyze data before synthesizing it, and note any plausible alternative interpretations.
 Involve your partners and stakeholders in the synthesis process; stakeholders could include people who may not be directly involved in the project but could be users of your service or may be impacted by a change your work introduces to the agency, as well as, community leaders or others who are representative of your user base.
-See our blog for more on how to [Get Partners onboard with Research Findings](https://18f.gsa.gov/2018/02/06/getting-partners-on-board-with-research-findings/)
+See our blog for more on how to [get partners onboard with research findings](https://18f.gsa.gov/2018/02/06/getting-partners-on-board-with-research-findings/)

 ## The observer effect (the Hawthorne effect)